murning/facing-the-music/README.md

 Facing The Music
 ==============================

-Binaural Sound Source Localisation Using Machine Learning
+## Binaural Sound Source Localisation Using Machine Learning

+This repository serves to document the work undertaken in my undergraduate thesis project.
+This work was undertaken in the final 3 months of my BscEng in Electrical & Computer Engineering.

+## Table of Contents

 Project Organization
 ------------